Buenaventura Durruti: Alt Llobregat insurrection and deportation

 In January 1932, Durruti went on a speaking tour of central Catalonia, where mine workers were being repressed by the Civil Guard.
 At a rally in Sallent, he called for workers to rise up in revolution, expropriate the capitalists and overthrow the state.
 In Fígols, he showed mine workers how to make improvised explosive devices out of dynamite and scrap metal.
+He proclaimed the beginning of an anarchist revolution and called for the workers to finally overthrown "bourgeois democracy".
 On 18 January 1932, insurrection broke out in the region, as workers armed themselves and proclaimed libertarian communism.
 The insurrection lasted for less than a week before it was suppressed by the army.
-For his part in the insurrection, Durruti was arrested on 21 January.
+Durruti was arrested for his part in the insurrection, on 21 January.
 He was among the 110 anarchist militants who were packed onto the Buenos Aires steamship, where they were sentenced without trial to deportation.
 They were detained for three weeks while the ship was anchored in port.
 When Durruti and Ascaso started a hunger strike, they were separated from the other detainees.
 Before his deportation, Durruti was permitted a brief visit to say goodbye to his infant daughter.
 On the morning of 10 February, the ship left mainland Spain in the direction of Spanish Guinea.

 On the way to Africa, the deportees were crammed into the cargo hold below deck.
 Malnourished and held in unsanitary conditions, many of the deportees fell gravely ill.
 In protest against the conditions, the deportees mutinied and forced their way onto the deck, forcing the captain to provide them with access to fresh air, as well as better food and bunks.
 The ship then rerouted to the Canary Islands to drop off the sick, before heading to Río de Oro.
-There the military governor Ramón Regueral Jove, the son of Fernando González Regueral, refused to accept the deportees if Durruti was among them.
+However, the military governor Ramón Regueral Jove, the son of Fernando González Regueral, refused to accept the deportees if Durruti was among them.
 After consulting with Navy Minister José Giral, the ship returned to Fuerteventura, where it dropped off Durruti and a number of other deportees.
+There, Durruti was imprisoned there at Puerto de Cabras, where he contracted malaria and developed a hernia.